Athol Shmith: Professional photographer

 Shmith's father gave him a camera as a teenager and what was a hobby became a profession in his late teens when Shmith, who had an interest in theatre and played at charity performances, including acts with the 'Youth and Laughter Revue', was asked to take the publicity photographs and stills for a show.
 He saw there was a career in his former hobby and, for the first five years he specialised in theatre work and society and wedding portraits through which he first made his reputation.
 He exhibited his works in photographic salons at home and abroad.
 At age 17 his work, among 7,000 international entries was awarded a bronze plaque in the Colonial and Overseas photographic Exhibition, and shown in the Royal Photographic Society’s salon in London.
 In early 1933 and supported by his family, he established a studio in 'The Warwick', newly built by Joseph Plottel, at 75A Fltzroy Street, cnr.
-Jackson Street, St Kilda and in May that year his portrait of Mr. John Atkinson, an Australian Air Force pilot, was exhibited as the only Australian entry in the International Salon of Photography, Chicago.
+Jackson Street, St Kilda and in May that year his portrait of John Atkinson, an Australian Air Force pilot, was exhibited as the only Australian entry in the International Salon of Photography, Chicago.

 Shmith's professional break had come in the early 1930s when he gained the contract to take portraits of visiting celebrities for the newly formed Australian Broadcasting Commission.
 Shmith's work expanded to include a range of commercial advertising and illustration and appeared in local society magazines including Table Talk, with cover images by 1934, by which time he was starting to concentrate on fashion, and had joined the social set himself, with his family holidays being reported in newspapers.
 At the age of just 19 he was appointed Vice-Regal Photographer in Melbourne, and was contracted for stage and publicity photography by theatre producer J.C.
 Williamson Limited.